oddluck/limnoria-plugins/README.md

 To be a valid guess, words must:

 * be made of adjacent letters on the board (in all 8 directions, diagonals ok)
-* be at least 3 letters in length
+* be at least 3 letters in length (or 4, or 5, etc. depending on the level)
 * appear in the dictionary file.

 At the end of the game, if a word was found by multiple players, it is not